rumialirome-ship-it/aklasbela-tv/README.md

-# A-Baba Exchange - Production Deployment Guide
+# Aklasbela-TV - Production Deployment Guide

-This comprehensive guide provides step-by-step instructions to deploy the A-Baba Exchange full-stack application on a fresh Ubuntu 22.04 server.
+This comprehensive guide provides step-by-step instructions to deploy the Aklasbela-TV full-stack application on a fresh Ubuntu 22.04 server.

 We will use:
 -   **Vite** to build the frontend into optimized static assets.